Financial Aid Information and Policies

 • Books, Course Materials, Supplies, and Equipment;

-• Transportation; and
+• Transportation;

-• Personal/Miscellaneous expenses.
+• Personal/Miscellaneous expenses;

-The amounts for these six educational expenses are the student’s estimated Cost of Attendance at Liberty University, and they become the student’s budget for financial aid purposes.
+The amounts for these educational expenses are the student’s estimated Cost of Attendance at Liberty University, and they become the student’s budget for financial aid purposes.
 Only the actual tuition, fees, and food and housing (for resident students living in campus housing) costs are charged on the student’s University bill.

 Financial aid recipients are selected based on demonstrated financial need, academic success, and other merits.
-Most Liberty financial aid awards are based on full time enrollment in aid eligible courses, which is a minimum of 12 credit hours for an undergraduate student per semester.
+Most Liberty financial aid awards are based on full-time enrollment in aid-eligible courses, which is a minimum of 12 credit hours for an undergraduate student per semester.
 Federal student loans and federal grants usually require a minimum of half-time enrollment.
-Please note that normally 15 hours per semester is required to complete a 120 credit hour bachelor’s degree within four years.
+Please note that normally 15 hours per semester is required to complete a 120-credit hour bachelor’s degree within four years.
 Each financial aid recipient is issued an official Financial Aid Offer, which is the University’s official estimate of a student’s financial aid and costs to attend for the academic year.
 Financial Aid Offers are emailed to the student’s Liberty email account.
 It is the student’s responsibility to review the Financial Aid Offer and notify the Financial Aid Office of any additional aid being received and of any desired reduction or cancellation of the aid offered.
-Students who want to reduce or decline federal student loans that are offered automatically to eligible students can complete an electronic Federal Direct Loan Change Request Form in their ASIST accounts.
+Students who want to reduce or decline federal student loans that are automatically offered to eligible students can complete an electronic Federal Direct Loan Change Request Form in their ASIST accounts.

 To continue to receive institutional or federal student aid, a Liberty University student must maintain Financial Aid Satisfactory Academic Progress (SAP).
 The link to Liberty University’s policy for determining SAP is listed below in the Appeal and Complaint Policies section.